koolskateguy89/arduino_21coa202_cw/doc.md

 The compromise made by this implementation is...

 I use a queue (implemented with a singly-linked-list), with a maximum size defined by the macro `MAX_RECENT_SIZE`, which once exceeded will discard the head value to manage the most recent values for a channel.
+I thought this was a genius solution as it dynamically allocates memory, no memory would be 'wastefully' allocated.

-`Channel#recentHead` stores the head of this linkedlist, and can be used for all list-related operations.
+`Channel::recentHead` stores the head of this linkedlist, and can be used for all list-related operations.

+Table: `Channel` struct extra attributes

 | Type | Name | Description |
 | --- | --- | --- |